3. Use a contributor model for stewardship and delegated authority

 Desirable contributor properties for passing over stewardship and authority

-Simple and scalable - Both Catalyst and Cardano contributors should be easy for the community to apply for and also be able to contract and grow as the ecosystems requirements change.
+- Simple and scalable - Both Catalyst and Infrastructure contributors should be easy for the community to apply for and also be able to contract and grow as the ecosystems requirements change.

-Diversity of skills - Catalyst and Cardano contributors have a minimum threshold for a number of roles suitable for each ecosystem.
+- Diversity of skills - Catalyst and Infrastructure contributors have a minimum threshold for a number of roles suitable for each ecosystem.
 This ensures that a diverse range of skill sets that would be elected.